 - If you’d like to place a personal copy of a book on reserves, bring it to the library with a note with your name and course title/number.
 Though we do all we can to ensure the proper treatment of these items, the library cannot take responsibility for loss or damage to them.

 For ILLiad (Interlibrary Loan) Requests - Logon to ILLiad.

 In addition to our own collections, the library maintains a robust network of libraries that we share resources with.
 We have two primary systems for requesting materials from other libraries:

 A network of academic libraries in New York State that maintain a shared catalog and delivery system for books, DVDs, and other materials.
 To find and request items through this system, simply click the ConnectNY button from anywhere in our catalog.

 - Most items arrive within 3-5 business days.

 - Patrons may check out up to 50 Connect NY books at a time.

-- Connect NY items can be checked out for 42 days, with one renewal.
+- Connect NY items can be checked out for 12 weeks, with no renewal.

 - Connect NY items are picked up and returned at the Reserves Desk on the third floor of the library.